 - Activities that promote connectivity for vulnerable people and increase the strength of local neighbourhoods against disadvantage.

 Projects may be one-off or have a lifetime of up to 4 years.
+A maximum of 5 projects will be funded.

 Churches may apply for matched funding(1) of anywhere from $500 and $20,000.

-Grant funding is available to any member Church of the Baptist Family of Churches in South Australia.
+Funding is available to any member Church of the Baptist Family of Churches in South Australia.

 Preference will be given to smaller congregations, Churches in areas of significant disadvantage and smaller requests for funding.
 The resource demand required from Baptist Care SA to support the projects, as well as the proposed project timeframe will also be considered.